What Is an Anxiety Headache?

-What to Do for Anxiety and Headaches
+Treatment for Anxiety Headaches

 The first thing to do, if you haven't already, is talk to your doctor.
-She'll likely ask about your symptoms and health history.
+They’ll likely ask about your symptoms and health history.
 Try to give as much detail about your symptoms as you can.

 Your doctor may suggest: